Video shows driver losing control and swerving across M25 before crashing twice

 The 22-year-old was driving at more than 75mph, despite having a space saver tyre, which has a recommended speed limit of below 50mph.

-He was then caught on camera braking and swerving across to the opposite side of the carriageway, crashing into a Ford Fiesta on the inside lane.
+Shocking dashcam footage then captures him braking and swerving across to the opposite side of the carriageway, crashing into a Ford Fiesta in the inside lane.

 Doolan continued to lose control and veered back across the carriageway before colliding with the concrete central barrier.